FAQ

 • On Linux, type lsusb in a terminal and check that the camera appears in the list.
 If not, try other USB port and cables.

 • On Windows, check if the camera is listed in the Device Manager in the “Universal Serial Bus Devices” section.
-If not, it could be caused by a permission problem during the drivers installation, so check the question about installation of unsigned drivers on Windows.
+If not, it could be caused by a permission problem during the drivers installation, so check the FAQ entry about installation of unsigned drivers on Windows.
+If the EVK is listed but the Properties tab shows a message similar to No drivers are installed for this device, check the FAQ entry about this driver issue.

-• If you are using a Prophesee EVK1 VGA or HD, your camera is not supported by the SDK since version 4.0.0, so make sure that you don’t have an SDK version more recent that 3.1.2.
-To download this version, access our MV SDK 3.1 page of the Download Center
+• If you are using a Prophesee EVK1 VGA or HD, your camera is not supported by the SDK since version 4.0.0, so make sure that you don’t have an SDK version more recent that 3.1.
+To download this version, access our SDK 3.1 page of the Download Center

 • Make sure that the camera plugins were properly installed.
 This is specially important if you are using a camera from one of our partners.
 Follow the installation guide of the partner and see camera plugins installation guide for some information about the plugins.